rnditdev/PyData_London_2018_Computer_Vision/README.md

 # PyData_London_2018_Computer_Vision
-This are the slides and code for my tutorial "Computer Vision: an (Un?)Expected Journey" att PyData London 2018
+These are the slides and code for my tutorial "Computer Vision: an (Un?)Expected Journey" att PyData London 2018